aws-samples/amazon-neptune-samples/neptune-REST-IAM/README.md

 This sample project shows how you can interact with a Neptune cluster when the IAM db authentication is enabled.

-According with the Neptune documentation, the AWS Identity and Access Management (IAM) is an AWS service that helps an administrator securely control access to AWS resources.
+According to the Neptune documentation, the AWS Identity and Access Management (IAM) is an AWS service that helps an administrator securely control access to AWS resources.
 IAM administrators control who can be authenticated (signed in) and authorized